cloudmesh/cloudmesh-manual/docs-source/source/installation/quickstart/quickstart.rst

    cms vm list --cloud=\"chameleon\"

-However as there are no quotes needed in the provious command it can simply be written as
+However, as there are no quotes needed in the previous command it can simply be written as

    cms vm list --cloud=chameleon